The wooden sea lion docks at Port Dock One on Newport’s Bay Front have provided a

 force behind the development and use of the cage.

 Please go to the “Donate” Page to contribute We are in the home stretch.
-We have put in the new pilings and are about to put in the new floating docks, but still need about $20,000 for the viewing platform.
+We have put in the new pilings and floating docks, but still need to raise $40,000 more for the viewing platform.
 Thanks for all your help !!!!!

 or use navigation buttons at top and bottom of each page